A generating tree approach to k-nonnesting partitions and permutations: Open arc diagrams: An object under construction

 \subsection{Generating tree for open partition diagrams}

+The generating tree construction in this case is straightforward.
+Given an open partition diagram with $n$ vertices, the added vertex $n+1$ can be any of the four kinds, with the caveat that it can be a closer or transitory only if there is an existing semi-arc to be closed.

-To construct a generating tree, we describe how to create open partition diagrams of size~$n$ from one of size~$n-1$.
-There are four different possibilities for the type of vertex $n$ when it is added to an open partition diagram of size $n-1$: \begin{enumerate} \item fixed point; \item semi-opener; \item semi-transitory (provided there is an available semi-arc); \item closer (provided there is an available semi-arc). \end{enumerate} For example, the diagram in Figure~\ref{fig:halfarc} generates the 8 diagrams in Figure~\ref{fig:childrenhalfarc}, which we call its children.
+For example, the open partition diagram in Figure~\ref{fig:halfarc} generates the 8 diagrams in Figure~\ref{fig:childrenhalfarc}, which we call its children.

-The number of children that can be generated by adding a vertex to the diagram depends only upon the number of semi-arcs.
-Suppose a diagram has~$m$ semi-arcs (coming from either semi-opener or semi-transitory vertices).
-Here are the possible ways to generate its children, depending on the type of the vertex that is added: \begin{enumerate} \item fixed point: one child with $m$ semi-arcs; \item semi-opener: one child with $m+1$ semi-arcs; \item semi-transitory:~$m$ children, each with $m$ semi-arcs; \item closer:~$m$ children, each with~$m-1$ semi-arcs. \end{enumerate} This sums to a total of~$2m+2$ children for any diagram with~$m$ semi-arcs.
-We remark that, in the notation of~\cite{BaBoDeFlGaGo02}, this generating tree is described by the system
+The label of such a diagram is the number of open semi-arcs.
+This parameter is sufficient to describe the number of children and all their labels.
+Indeed, suppose a diagram~$\pi$ with~$n$ vertices has~$\ell(\pi)=m$ semi-arcs (coming from either opener or transitory vertices).
+Its number of children and their labels (i.e., number of semi-arcs) are as follows, depending on the type of the added vertex~$n+1$: \begin{description} \item[1. fixed point] one child with~$m$ semi-arcs; \item[2. opener] one child with~$m+1$ semi-arcs; \item[3. transitory] $m$ children, each with $m$ semi-arcs; \item[4. closer] $m$ children, each with~$m-1$ semi-arcs. \end{description} Remark that the last two are trivially empty when~$m=0$.
+This sums to a total of~$2m+2$ children for any diagram with~$m$ semi-arcs.
+The fact that the number of children of~$\pi$ and their labels are completely determined by~$\ell(\pi)$ makes these structures suitable for generating tree techniques.
+The good news is that this property remains true when we integrate the~$k$-nonnesting constraint.
+To capture the more complex cases, we consider labels which are vectors.

+For the above tree, labels have only one component, and the succession rule is described in the following format:

+We denote the set of labels in the succession rule by $\Succ([m])$.
+The root of the tree has label~$[0]$, as the empty set partition has no semi-arcs.

+For comparison, we point out that the rewriting system of Banderier \emph{et al.} in~\cite{BaBoDeFlGaGo02} uses the parameter ``number of children'' as the label, which equals~$2m+2$ for a diagram with~$m$ semi-arcs.